xCONFLiCTiONx/Social-Post-Scheduler/README.md

 ### Tips

 - If twitter is not working just log in through your browser.
 It will refresh your last logged in time.
+  - Also, do not post to twitter more than once in the same minute.
 - Remember that there are 6 weeks in some months.

 ![social-post-scheduler](https://github.com/xCONFLiCTiONx/Social-Post-Scheduler/raw/main/social-post-scheduler.jpg)